bmuller/mod_auth_openid/README.markdown

 # Tests

 The `test_runner` utility that's built along with the Apache module contains a [CppUnit](http://cppunit.sourceforge.net/)-based test suite.
-You can run it by providing the same SQL DB driver name and driver params that you'd provide to `mod_dbd` or `modauthopenid_tables` (see above).
-It will wipe out the contents of the database, so *don't run it against production DBs*.
+You can build and run it by running `make check`.
+It will wipe out the contents of the database, so **don't run it against production DBs**.
+Sample arguments to the test runner are in the `test_*.sh` files that are called by `make check`; you can edit them to match your DB configuration.

-     # MySQL
+     # MySQL: src/test_mysql.sh
      src/test_runner mysql "dbname=openid user=mod_auth_openid pass=abracadabra"

-     # SQLite
+     # SQLite: src/test_sqlite.sh
      src/test_runner sqlite3 /tmp/mod_auth_openid.db

 # Code coverage